capactio/capact/cmd/gateway/README.md

 ## Overview

-Voltron GraphQL gateway is a component, which aggregates GraphQL API from the Voltron Engine and Open Capability Hub.
+Voltron GraphQL gateway is a component, which aggregates GraphQL APIs from the Voltron Engine and Open Capability Hub.

 ## Prerequisites